Quick Answer: What Does Software Development Outsourcing To India Cost?

 A credible quote should separate developer rates from delivery overhead.
 Ask whether the monthly cost includes PM support, QA, technical leadership, DevOps, security review, product documentation, meeting cadence, reporting, replacement coverage, and account management.
 These layers can add cost, but they often prevent the rework and coordination delays that make cheap outsourcing expensive.

 For a small team, you may only need a senior developer, one or two mid-level engineers, and fractional QA.
 For an MVP or modernization stream, you may need a lead engineer, product manager, QA, DevOps support, and a designer.
-For regulated or data-heavy software, you may also need security, compliance, and architecture review.
+For regulated, data-heavy, or AI-assisted software, you may also need security, compliance, architecture review, model evaluation, and observability work.

 The right question is not, "What is the cheapest hourly rate?"
 The better question is, "What does this partner own when delivery becomes difficult?"
 If the vendor only owns resumes and time sheets, you are buying capacity.
 If the vendor owns process, quality, and escalation, you are buying a delivery system.